r-pankevicius/WcfClientWithOMiauAuthentification/README.md

 Generated standard WCF client (via Add Service Reference in Visual Studio, using Task-based async operations option).
 Anonymous authorization.
+Then I moved all generated stuff to Service_Reference.cs and removed all Debugger-Pass-Through-s so you and me can debug what's going on._

 ![](./AssEtc-s/green-box.png) Shall work because it worked for 10 years in production right?
 It's more likely that you used not anonymous authentification, but basic or other,